There are two chief sources of retirement income in Australia. These are:

 The Income Test

-Income above these amounts reduces the pension payable by 50 cents in the dollar (single) or 25 cents in the dollar each (for couples).
+Income above these amounts reduces the pension payable by 50 cents in the dollar (single) or 25 cents in the dollar for both single people and couples.

 To guarantee the level of income you require at retirement requires planning.